Last Updated on May 1, 2023

 Pasteurization is the process of heating the milk used to make the cheese to kill off any bacteria that can cause illness, especially in susceptible populations such as pregnant women.
-Unpasteurized cheeses have an increased risk of causing listeria.
+Unpasteurized cheese has an increased risk of causing listeria.

 However, since the ricotta is being cooked in the lasagna, the potentially harmful bacteria will be killed off, and it is safe.
-However, if you garnish the lasagna with extra ricotta, parmesan, or another type of cheese after it has already been baked in the oven, make sure that the cheese is pasteurized.
+However, if you garnish the lasagna with extra ricotta, parmesan, or other types of cheese after it has already been baked in the oven, make sure that the cheese is pasteurized.